Kyriosity/read-write/readme+/pencraft/readme+/opuses/IT-memes.md

 > Don't swim against the current.
 Stay in the river, become the river; and the river is already going to the sea.
 This is the great teaching.\
 — Rajneesh, aka Osho (1931-1990)

-Translated east-to-west this means: find a sinecure in a big corporation.
+Translated east-to-west this means: find a sinecure in a big company.

 ---------
 </details>